Taps-N-Apps owner on renovated restaurant, 'We're not Mackey's'

 Taps-N-Apps for the next few weeks will be piggybacking of Mackey’s old Virginia ABC liquor license.
 That’s why the Mackey’s sign still hangs, noting an old hang out that was known as a smoker-friendly spot.

-Scoka says:
+Csoka says:

 “I think, at one time, this was the last [restaurant] where smoking was allowed in the city.
 We’ve actually made it where there’s no smoking when you walk in the door to try to make it a nicer place to be.
 We’re dedicating outside seating to kind of keep smoking away from most of our restaurant patrons.